Bath, Somerset: Coat of arms

-Geography and environment
+Geography

 Physical geography

 Bath is in the Avon Valley and is surrounded by limestone hills as it is near the southern edge of the Cotswolds, a designated Area of Outstanding Natural Beauty, and the Mendip Hills rise around 7 miles south of the city.
 The hills that surround and make up the city have a maximum altitude of 781 ft on the Lansdown plateau.
 Bath has an area of 11 mi2.